Kidney disease can be a difficult thing to live with, but the right juices can help you manage your condition.

-We'll also look at some things to consider when selecting juices, such as the potential interaction between grapefruit juice and statin medication.
+We'll also look at some things to consider when selecting juices, such as the potential interaction between grapefruit juice (grapefruit and ckd) and statin medication.

 If you're living with kidney disease, read on to learn about which types of juice may be best for you!